Welcome

 expensive.
 But the biggest expense is when you have to sink a load into repairs just so you can

-this my check engine light keeps coming on.
+of this my check engine light keeps coming on.
 "I know," I say to my car, "It's very pretty.
-I'm glad you
+I'm glad

-want me to look at it, but I'm driving to a gig right now."
+you want me to look at it, but I'm driving to a gig right now."
 If only cars could be vain.
-Then all the
+Then all

 warning lights could be an appeal for more affection rather than to my wallet.